Daniela Aedo

-Daniela Aedo (born Daniela Aedo Santana on February 12, 1995, in Mexico City, D.F., Mexico) is a Mexican actress.
+Daniela Aedo Santana (born February 12, 1995) is a Mexican actress.

 Career

 Acting

-In 1999, at the age of 4, she auditioned to participate in a children's telenovela.
-From among thousands of girls, she was chosen to star in Carita de Ángel.
+In 1999, at the age of four, she auditioned to participate in a children's telenovela and was chosen to star in Carita de angel.
 In 2000, she made an appearance in the telenovela Dare to forget me, in the role of Andrea (girl).
 In 2002, she participated in her second successful children's telenovela, called ¡Vivan los Niños! in the Nicandro Díaz production, alongside Andrea Legarreta.
 In 2004, she starred in the telenovela Contra Viento y Marea, where she once again played the role of Sandra (girl).
 Then, after a long period of inactivity, she returned to soap operas in 2008, appearing in My Sin.

 Music

 Aedo is a guitarist, singer and songwriter.
 In 2013 she was accepted to Berklee College of Music.

 She had two concerts in Latin America, one in Mexico City, at the Bataclán forum, and another in Buenos Aires, Argentina, at Mediterránea Café Teatro, presenting original songs from her next album, and presenting her next single.
 On her YouTube channel, she has talked about her artistic career and her musical studies.

 Due to the COVID-19 pandemic, she confined her concerts to her YouTube channel.